Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 - If a match is not completed, a winner will be decided based on activity.
 If the TO feels that both players made an effort in good faith to schedule a time, then a tie will be granted.
 If the TO feels that neither player put in a reasonable effort, both players will receive a warning in addition to a tie for the round.
 Ties are awarded at the TO’s sole discretion and the TO’s decision is final in all cases.

 - Reporting matches: Matches must be reported upon completion.
 An acceptable report must include who won the match and how many games each player won.
-Warnings will be passed out if the round must be delayed due to incomplete match reporting.
-The winner should report the match, but the loser may as well if they so choose; either way, it must be done by the end of each round (11:59 PM EDT).
-Failure to do so will result in a tie for the round and warnings for both players.
+Both players are responsible for reporting the result of a match; failure to do so will result in a tie for the round and warnings for both players.
 If there is a chance your match will go past deadline for the round, you need to inform the TO before the round ends, or your match will be for nothing!
 You may be given a 15-minute extension to complete your match.

 - Warnings: Warnings are handed out for misconduct; a player will be dropped from the tournament if they receive two warnings over the span of one tournament.
 Warnings can be given out for several reasons, including but not limited to: failure to complete or report a match, failing to submit an approved deck list on time, or missing a scheduled match.
 Warnings for other offenses may be handed out by the TO at their discretion.